msx752/MSniper/README.md

 - program can working multiple NecroBot and same pokemon location will send all working bot at the same time

 # Advantage
+- you can run multiple msniper
+- sending one pokemon, sharing with all running necrobot
 - program can use with [PogoLocationFeeder](https://github.com/5andr0/PogoLocationFeeder/releases/latest) +  NecroBot

+# Important
+- MSniper doesn't cause ban, only using necrobot will cause ban because every catching is controlling on NecroBot. **using bot your own risk**

 # Guide
 - all information [here](https://github.com/msx752/MSniper/wiki/MSniper-Manual-Snipping-Guide)